 Note: In case, you put the mailbox in both In-Place and Litigation Hold.
 Then, Litigation Hold takes the preference as it holds the complete mailbox.

 Even if the deleted items have surpassed the retention period, there is a possibility to get them back without restoring the backup.
 The purged items are moved to a Single Items Recovery folder when the Managed Folder Assistant is processed for the Recoverable Items Folder.

 Mailbox Audit Logging

-With Exchange 2010, a new feature called Auditing Mailbox Access which records the operations that are performed on a mailbox such as copying or deletion.
+Using the feature called Auditing Mailbox Access which records the operations that are performed on a mailbox such as copying or deletion.
 The audit entries are saved in the “Audit” sub-folder of the Recoverable Items Folder.
 However, this option can be used only when auditing for a mailbox is enabled.

 Avail MailXaminer Email Examiner Software, which is a fully-equipped software to initiate live Exchange forensics.
 Moreover, it helps to analyze every detail from emails and other attributes from the Exchange database without facing any technical glitches.
 The best part of the software is that it does not require the installation of any external software applications.
 As a result, one can instantly analyze the data from the Exchange Server to thoroughly investigate the case.

 For the purpose of forensics investigation of live Exchange emails, most of the investigators prefer third-party tools.
 In the above section, some basic methods to analyze data from a live Exchange Server has been discussed.
 This can be further accompanied by a full-fledged tool like MailXaminer.
 The software helps to perform an in-depth examination of emails without any hassle.